-This page offers some hints for people who are having difficulty logging in to the UO Blackboard server.
-You will see a login form similar to the yellow box on the right.
+This page offers some hints for people who are having difficulty logging in to the UO Canvas server.
+You will see a login form similar to the one below.

 You can log in by entering your UO Information Technology (Computing Center) Duck ID and the corresponding password.
 For instance, if you have an account (a "Duck ID") named "jdoe" you would log in with: